School Name

 EAL learners at all levels need to be given opportunities to grow their English vocabulary range.
 This could be done by taking advantage of their first language(s) through translation, the use of flashcards and images.
 It is important to remember to develop the learner’s academic language skills, for instance by focusing on the differences between formal and informal vocabulary.

-1:1 and small group interventions delivered and measured using SMART plans:
+Many of our disadvantaged pupils present as or have SEND - 1:1 and small group interventions delivered and measured using SMART plans:

 • RWInc 1:1